SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 Good to know: The document shown on the right side can be printed using the right mouse button context menu.

-Note: All commands in the *Strategy* drop down menu are currently non-functional, will be completed with the next release.
+Note: Exporting strategies to Cato is not supported yet, will be completed with the next release.

 ## Technical information